eclipse-edc/MinimumViableDataspace/system-tests/helm/README.md

 ## Deploying MVD
+For the deployment purpose we need,
+* a kubernetes cluster, and
+* helm installed

-For the deployment purpose we need a kubernetes cluster.
-You can use [minikube](https://minikube.sigs.k8s.io/docs/) or [kind](https://kind.sigs.k8s.io/) to set up a local kubernetes cluster for this testing purpose.
+You can use [minikube](https://minikube.sigs.k8s.io/docs/) or [kind](https://kind.sigs.k8s.io/)
+to set up a local kubernetes cluster for this testing purpose.
 Follow the [documentation](https://minikube.sigs.k8s.io/docs/start/) to install minikube in your machine.
 Once everything is installed, you can start the cluster with ```minikube start``` command.
+Also, we will be using Helm, which can be installed following the [instructions](https://helm.sh/docs/intro/install/) provide in their official website.

 ## Mounting Resources